aykutvr/smartcosa-home-assistant-integration/README.md

 2. Click "Add Integration"
 3. Search for "Cosa Thermostat"
 4. Follow the configuration steps:
-   - Enter your device ID
+   - Enter your Email Address
-   - Enter your authentication token
+   - Enter your Password
+   - Choose your home endpoint

 ## Supported Features